 Recognition of income and expenses

-Net sales are recognised in accordance with IFRS 15 (Revenue from Contracts with Customers) when the respective performance obligations have been met by transferring goods to wholesale customers or providing services.
+Net sales are recognised in accordance with IFRS 15 (Revenue from Contracts with Customers) when the respective performance obligations have been satisfied by transferring goods to wholesale customers or providing services.
 The goods are deemed to have been transferred at the time at which the customer gains control over them.
-This applies to store-based retail and wholesale as well as to the delivery business (Food Service Distribution, FSD).
+This applies to store-based retail and the delivery business (Food Service Distribution, FSD) as well as to the online business.
 In these cases, cash payment or payment within a short time after delivery of the product (credit purchase) is usually agreed with the customer.
 Significant financing components are usually not included in the contracts with customers.
-For services, control over the services is transferred over time, thus fulfilling the performance obligation.
+For services, control over the services is transferred over time, thus satisfying the performance obligation.
 Revenue is recognised in the amount of the consideration received or expected to be received in exchange for the goods or services.

 Under certain wholesale business models, METRO customers are granted the right to exchange or return goods under certain conditions or in accordance with contractual agreements or on a legal basis.
 Refund liabilities that are based on empirical data regarding return quotas and periods are recorded for expected returns in this context.
-Assets for the right to recover products from a customer, on settling these refund liabilities, are measured at the initial carrying amount of the respective inventories (less settlement costs and any indicated impairment) and reported under ‘other assets’.
+Assets for the right to recover products from a customer upon settling these refund liabilities are measured at the initial carrying amount of the respective inventories (less settlement costs and any indicated impairment) and reported under other non-financial assets.